tanifgit/smart-day-hands-on/README.md

 ## OAuth Server (auth0)
-SMART On FHIR requires OAUTH2 as a protocol for authorization, for this example we are going to use Auth0 as external Oauth2 server.
-To use it you should create an account from [here] (https://auth0.com/).
+SMART On FHIR requires OAuth 2.0 as a protocol for authorization, for this example we are going to use auth0 as external Oauth2 server.
+To use it you should create an account from [here](https://auth0.com/).
 Your Auth0 user will be the user to access to the web application.

 ### Signing Up: